sasagawa888/Elxlisp/README.md

 - load
-if extension of file is  "meta" then load file as M-expression. if extension of file is  "lsp" then load file as S-expression.
+if extension of file is  "meta" then load file as M-expression. if extension of file is  "lsp" then load file as S-expression. if extension of file is  "o" then load file as compiled code.
 - compile  compile file and generate file with extension "o"
 - trace
 - untrace